smaclell/smaclell.github.io/_drafts/how-to-start-a-new-project.md

 product.
 Up until now they had been testing on developer boxes and did not see any problems with this.

-The inverse would be building that one killer feature and just enough to ship it.
+The inverse would be building just enough to ship that one killer feature.
 Depending on your product that minimum point might be a little further, but typically it is earlier than you would think.
 By focusing on this minimum you can start to iterate and improve what you have by adding to the initial release.
 Adding a new feature here, smoothing out the operations experience there, expanding